Jamaica–179th Street station: Service history

 Initially, E trains served the station at all times, while F trains only operated to the station during late nights.
 In 1951, F trains were extended to 179th Street during the day as well.
 In 1953, the platforms at several IND stations were lengthened to allow eleven-car trains; originally, service was provided with ten-car trains.
 The lengthened trains began running during rush hour on September 8, 1953.
 Eleven-car trains would only operate on weekdays.
 The extra car increased the total carrying capacity by 4,000 passengers.
 The operation of eleven-car trains ended in 1958 because of operational difficulties.
 The signal blocks, especially in Manhattan, were too short to accommodate the longer trains, and the motormen had a very small margin of error to properly platform the train.
 It was found that operating ten-car trains allowed for two additional trains per hour to be scheduled.

 179th Street served as the full-time northern terminal for both Queens Boulevard express services (the E and F trains), which led to congestion at the station, until December 11, 1988, when the E was rerouted to the Archer Avenue Subway.
 The R served the station from 1988 to 1992, but only provided rush-hour service after 1990.
 G trains also served this station during late nights from 1990 to 1997 as a replacement for the R as it was cut back to 36th Street.
 Late night G service to this station was replaced by F trains on August 30, 1997.

-Since 2001, limited rush hour E train service terminates at this station due to capacity constraints at Jamaica Center, as well as to provide direct rush hour express service along Hillside Avenue.
-The station sees a total of 14 rush hour trains on weekdays; four originating and three terminating at this station during the a.m. rush, and three originating and four terminating at the station during the p.m. rush.
+Starting in 2001, selected rush-hour E trains began running to 179th Street, making express stops along Hillside Avenue, due to capacity constraints at Jamaica Center.
+Starting on August 28, 2023, and continuing through the first quarter of 2024, E service to 179th Street was temporarily suspended.